mdaffin/disconnected.systems/site/blog/bare-metal-c-on-the-teensy-3.1/index.md

 #define GPIOC_PDOR   (*(volatile unsigned short *)0x400FF080) // GPIOC_PDOR - page 1334,1335
 ```

-You should recognize these values from the assembly example and can all be found
+You should recognize these values from the assembly example and can all be
-in the programmers manual.
-They have all been brought to the top so their
+found in the programmers manual.
+They have all been brought to the top to make
-definitions can be reused and to make the code easier to read.
+their definitions reusable and the code easier to read.

 Then we declare the linker script variables and the functions we will use later.